PM Lee, DPM Wong did not disclose Iswaran’s arrest as it is CPIB’s call to make: PMO

 “Whether to arrest a person under investigation is an operational judgment by the CPIB.
 In addition, whether and when to make public that a person has been arrested in connection with their investigations is a decision for the CPIB.”

-In view of that, PM Lee’s statement on July 12 and DPM Wong at his doorstop interview on the same day were consistent with the CPIB’s July 12 press release, said the PMO.
+In view of that, PM Lee’s statement on July 12 and DPM Wong at his media interview on the same day were consistent with the CPIB’s July 12 press release, said the PMO.

 “It is therefore untrue that PM Lee or DPM Wong did not want to disclose the fact of Minister Iswaran’s arrest because it was politically embarrassing, or that DPM had deliberately withheld information on the arrests because he wanted to conceal the truth,” it added.